 To address the urgent need for flexibility in science teaching, Nature Museum educators are supporting teachers with both professional development and remote-ready curriculum to use with your students in your remote or hybrid learning plan.

-Through Remote Science on the Go, engage all students with real-world topics through multiple access points to locally relevant phenomena!
+Through Remote Science on the Go, you can engage all students with real-world topics through multiple access points to locally relevant phenomena!

 For 30 years, our experienced education staff has been working side-by-side with teachers and their students throughout Chicago.

-Registration is now open for Remote Science on the Go for Quarters 1 and 2 of the 2020-21 school year.
+Registration is now open for Remote Science on the Go for Quarter 2 of the 2020-21 school year.

 Remote Science on the Go Program Highlights